Associate of Arts - Communication: Pre-Major

 Sciences – 7 credits required 7

-(4 credits must be lab) See list of courses in your program
+Four credits must be lab.
+See list of courses in your program plan.
+Discuss your selection with your Pathway advisor.

 Fine Arts – 3 credits required 3